TheTrainGoes/flatbox-rev5-rgb/Flatbox rev 5 RGB case - Art Case/README.md

 Summary:

 The Flatbox Rev 5 RGB Art Case is a more premium case that allows for a plexi top cover and option art insert.

+Please note that printing the buttons in white resin will allow the LEDs to show through better, but there are no issues with printing them in PLA with a normal 3D printer.

 ---